 What does it cost to send 1 million emails? $525/month (Premier)

-Mandrill used to be a standalone transactional email provider offered by Mailchimp, but is now only available as a paid add-on for existing Mailchimp users.
-If you’re already using Mailchimp for your marketing efforts and are happy with the service, Mandrill is a handy add-on.
-If you’re not using Mailchimp, then Mandrill likely isn’t the best fit for you.
+Mailchimp Transactional used to be a standalone transactional email provider offered by Mailchimp, but is now only available as a paid add-on for existing Mailchimp marketing plan users.
+If you’re already using Mailchimp for your marketing efforts and are happy with the service, Mailchimp Transactional is a handy add-on.
+If you’re not using Mailchimp, then Mailchimp Transactional likely isn’t the best fit for you.

 Strong analytics: Mailchimp offers customizable analytics, including pre-built dashboards, and an export API.

 Mandrill is an afterthought: Mailchimp is committed to its primary product.
-As an add-on, Mandrill doesn’t seem to be getting as much attention.
+As an add-on, Mailchimp Transactional doesn’t seem to be getting as much attention.

-Cost: Both Mailchimp and Mandrill are on the expensive side—and you have to pay for both.
+Cost: Mailchimp marketing plans + Transactional add-on can be on the expensive side—and you have to pay for both.

 Bulk emails are sold in blocks of 25k emails.
 The price per block changes depending on the total monthly email volume you’re looking to purchase.
 However, this cost is in addition to your Mailchimp monthly plan, so make sure to combine the two expenses for the most accurate picture of your email sending costs: